vkdolea/age-system/README.md

 6. *Drag and drop* a owned Weapon or owned Power to macrobar to create a macro.

 ## Modifiers
 A few items have a "Modificators" section.
-Modificatores will only apply when the item is equiped/activated (i.e., shield icon in character sheet without opacity).
+Modificatores will only apply when the item is equiped/activated (i.e., **shield icon** in character sheet without opacity).
 The checkbox must be checked to have the mod active in the item.
-Bonuses for maneuvers are on topo of the normal bonuses granted by the maneuver.
+Bonuses for maneuvers are on top of the normal bonuses granted by the maneuver.
 Here the description of each one of the Modificators:
 1. **This Item Damage:** adds damage when using damage roll for tha particular item (useful only for Weapon and Power & Arcana).
 2. **All Damage:** adds the damage to all types of damage rolls.